Glycemic Index of Chayote - Mexican cucumber, mashed from it

 What is the glycemic index of Chayote - Mexican cucumber, mashed from it?

-Chayote - Mexican cucumber, mashed from it has a glycemic index (GI) of 50, which is classified as low GI.
-As a low GI food, Chayote - Mexican cucumber, mashed from it provides sustained energy release and helps maintain stable blood sugar levels, making it excellent for diabetes management and long-term energy.
+Chayote - Mexican cucumber, mashed from it has a glycemic index of 50, which is classified as low GI.
+This means it has a slow impact on blood sugar levels.

 What is the glycemic load of Chayote - Mexican cucumber, mashed from it?